Star Traders: Frontiers: Gameplay

 Players take the role of a starship captain in a space opera-style universe, playing anything from an amoral pirate to a peaceful diplomat.
 Players can create their own character or use a preset.
-When creating a custom creator, players choose from several backgrounds, which give them various bonuses, such as making trading or combat easier.
+When creating a custom character, players choose from several backgrounds, which give them various bonuses, such as making trading or combat easier.
 The captain's spaceship can also be customized, and the crew comprises people with unique skills and personalities.
 Crew members can die in combat or leave if they become dissatisfied.
 As they gain experience, their skills can improve.
 The game's setting is procedurally generated.
 This results in dynamic story lines, which are relayed to the player through rumors.
 For example, the player may hear about a war between two factions and a resulting embargo, which can be exploited by smugglers and privateers.
 The game does not revolve around the player, and these opportunities are not available beyond the point at which the story line ends.
 These opportunities are often related to a captain's reputation.
 Captains who have a reputation for reliability with a certain faction will receive more jobs with them.
 Completing these jobs will often be at the expense of a rival faction, causing a reputation hit with them.
 Ship combat is tactical and turn-based.
 The game features optional permadeath.